Abuna Ginde Beret

 Abuna Ginde Beret is one of the districts in the Oromia Region of Ethiopia.
 It is part of the West Shewa Zone.
-It was part of Ginde Beret woreda until 1997 G C and Abuna Ginde Beret was established at 1997.
+It was part of Ginde Beret woreda until 1997 G C and Abuna Ginde Beret was established in 1997.
 Bake Kelate is the town of Abuna Ginde Beret.

 Demographics

 The 2007 national census reported a total population for this woreda of 109,275, of whom 53,436 were men and 55,839 were women; 2,705 or 2.48% of its population were urban dwellers.
-The majority of the inhabitants were Protestant, with 62.2% of the population reporting they observed this belief, while 26.07% of the population said they practised Ethiopian Orthodox Christianity, and 11.08% practiced traditional religions.
+The majority of the inhabitants were Protestant, with 42.2% of the population reporting they observed this belief, while 46.07% of the population said they practised Ethiopian Orthodox Christianity, and 11.08% practiced traditional religions.